How to Hear From God

 Supernatural conversations with the divine can happen – for those ready to listen

 For much of my life I believed what well-meaning people taught me.
-They said I could talk to God through prayer, and he would talk to me through the Bible.
-Though both methods provided one-way communication, when paired they effected dialogue – sort of.
+They said I could talk to God through prayer, and he would talk to me through the Bible, but that I couldn’t directly hear from God.
+Though both methods provided one-way communication, when paired they effected dialogue—sort of.

 They were right but they didn’t mention actual supernatural communication, the kind that happens in the Bible.
 While I believed this degree of interaction with the Almighty is possible and still happens today, I assumed it only materialized with select people and occurred in limited instances.